How It Began

 Click here to learn more about what THRIVR means

-Everyone!
-The goal of ThrivR is to create a platform for young adults with a history of cancer (we call them thivers), to empower themselves with self-expression through Community, Education, and Advocacy; shifting cultural narratives and misconceptions surrounding cancer on a personalized platform designed by them!
+Y.A.Y.A.H!
+The goal of THRIVR is to create a platform for young adults with a history of cancer, to empower themselves with self-expression through Community, Education, and Advocacy; shifting cultural narratives and misconceptions surrounding cancer on a personalized platform designed by them!
 Allowing others to view their content, at their own speed.

 Introducing young adults who are thriving with or past their diagnosis, with a Q&A welcoming them on ThrivR.
 If you are interested in becoming our next Fierce, Fighting Friday feature, please click here.
 We will email you back the questions and further instructions!